-Most Tulip customers use manufacturing apps to capture data from their production lines.
+Most Tulip customers use frontline operations apps to capture data from their production lines.
 This means that many devices running Tulip software need to communicate with your company’s network to store and potentially retrieve data.

 This opens up many new security considerations since both operators and manufacturing engineers will be using Tulip.
 These security considerations occur across multiple levels of the Tulip platform and your network: